kpn678/fitlit/README.md

 ## Project Specs

 FitLit is an application built in week 10 of [Turing School of Software and Design](https://turing.io/).
-The goal of this group[project](http://frontend.turing.io/projects/fitlit.html) was to solidify and demonstrate the understanding of:
+The goal of this group [project](http://frontend.turing.io/projects/fitlit.html) was to solidify and demonstrate the understanding of:

 - Creating a robust testing suite using TDD
 - Utilizing Lighthouse and Wave for Accessibility